FMCW Radar Interference Mitigation based on the Fractional Fourier Transform: Background

-for any $\alpha \in \mathbb{R}$. \end{enumerate} The adaptation of the FrFT to time-discrete signals is called the discrete fractional Fourier transform (DFrFT) $\boldsymbol{W}^{\frac{2\alpha}{\pi}} :=\boldsymbol{W}_{\alpha}$, which is defined as the fractional power of the DFT matrix $\boldsymbol{W}$.
+for any $\alpha \in \mathbb{R}$. \end{enumerate} The adaptation of the FrFT to time-discrete signals is called the discrete fractional Fourier transform (DFrFT) $\boldsymbol{W}^{\frac{2\alpha}{\pi}} \coloneq \boldsymbol{W}_{\alpha}$, which is defined as the fractional power of the DFT matrix $\boldsymbol{W}$.
 However, there exist different implementations of the DFrFT as the eigendecomposition

 into the DFT eigenvectors $\boldsymbol{V}$ and eigenvalues $\boldsymbol{\Lambda}$ is not unique.
 Different implementations of the DFrFT provide different advantages and are still subject of current research.
 From an application point of view, the most important consideration when choosing a DFrFT implementation is its computational complexity and its properties needed in the application.
-Sampling-based approximate DFrFT implementations such as \cite{ozaktas1996digital, pei2000closed} utilize FFTs and therefore have complexity $\mathcal{O}(N \log(N))$ for a signal of length $N$; However, they do not have the angle-additivity property, and the method in \cite{ozaktas1996digital} is not unitary.
-On the other hand, implementations such as eigendecomposition-based DFrFTs \cite{candan2000discrete, pei1999discrete, serbes2011discrete, de2017discrete}, do retain these properties, but they are computed as a matrix multiplication and therefore have complexity $\mathcal{O}(N^2)$.
+Sampling-based DFrFT implementations such as \cite{ozaktas1996digital, pei2000closed} utilize FFTs and therefore have complexity $\mathcal{O}(N \log N)$ for a signal of length $N$; {however}, they do not have the angle-additivity property, and the method in \cite{ozaktas1996digital} is not unitary.
+On the other hand, implementations such as eigendecomposition-based DFrFTs \cite{candan2000discrete, pei1999discrete, serbes2011discrete, de2017discrete, serbes2011efficient} do retain these properties, but they are computed as a matrix multiplication and therefore have complexity $\mathcal{O}(N^2)$.
 A survey of existing DFrFT implementations can be found in \cite{su2019analysis, gomez2020fractional}.
-There also exist eigendecomposition-based \textit{centered} DFrFTs, which have the advantage that the multi-angle centered DFrFT (MDFrFT) can be computed efficiently \cite{vargas2005multiangle}.
-We review the MDFrFT by \cite{vargas2005multiangle} in Sec. \ref{sec:implementation} as we generalize it for our algorithm.
+There also exist algorithms where the eigendecomposition-based multi-angle DFrFT (MDFrFT) can be computed in $\mathcal{O}(N^2 \log N)$ as opposed to a naive implementation with complexity $\mathcal{O}(N^3)$ \cite{vargas2005multiangle, oswald2026onthe}; we review the MDFrFT in Sec. \ref{sec:implementation} as we generalize it for our algorithm.
 A comparative study of different centered DFrFTs can be found in \cite{peacock2013comparison}.